DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

 The Palais Galliera is rich in a collection of 30,000 pictures covering the period from the 1870s up to the present day.

-The photographic collections of the City of Paris Fashion Museum retrace the history of fashion photography, clothes and the great couture houses, but also looks into the ways fashion has been publicised and the body represented.
+The photographic collections of the City of Paris Fashion Museum not only retrace the history of fashion photography, clothes and the great couture houses, but also look into the ways fashion has been publicized and the ways in which the human body has been represented throughout time.
 Two major types of photography emerge from this mass of material :

 .
 The first is strictly professional and intended to document and protect garment models: collection albums from Carven and Jacques Heim; photos for late 19th-century magazine illustrators; copyright registration images to prevent piracy, especially in the 1920s and 1930s; plus press prints from the 1950s up until now, issued by the fashion houses to publicise each new collection; slides of haute couture and ready to wear parades from the 1980s to the 2000s, including the archives of photographer Jean-Louis Coulombel.